-The term 'Balanced Budget' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Balanced Budget' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The phrase balanced budget refers to the scenario within the world of financial planning or a government budgeting in which the aggregate revenues prove to be greater than or at least equal to the total expenses.
 Government budgets are called balanced after the fact, once a complete year’s expenses and revenues have been tallied up and reconciled.
 A firm’s operating budget over a coming year might also be referred to as a balanced one assuming that the estimate and forecasts show it will be in practice.